Arefalj/Arefalj/README.md

 <h2 align="left">Hi 👋!
-My name is Aref Alijannezhad and I'm a Junior Front-end developer, Student at Iran University of Science and Technology</h2>
+My name is Aref Alijannezhad and I'm a Front-end developer, Student at Iran University of Science and Technology</h2>

 ###